ninad-barve04/PPL-Mini-Project/README.md

 # PPL-Mini-Project
-Umgrage is a web application, which calculates percent vegetation cover of a particular area and keeps historic track of the calculations.
+"Green Canopy" is a web application, which calculates percent vegetation cover of a particular area and keeps historic track of the calculations.

-Umbrage word stands for shade or shadow cast by trees.
-This name is chosen as the application keeps track of green cover at a particular geographic location.
 Application allows user to select the location using Google Map and then uses OpenCV image processing functions to find the green ( forest) cover.

 Applicaiton is developed using python and uses Python-Flask web framework to make it an web application.
 SQLite3 database is used to store the location details and the history of calculations done to determine green cover.